amaurigabriel/node-validation-engine/README.md

 # Configuring Validation Rules for a Model

-You can use directy the `rules` property of the `validator` object:
+You can use directly the `rules` property of the `validator` object:

   ```js
     var validator = require('validator-engine');